Helping with this project

 There are several tricks to scanning certificates.
 The very thin lines in vignettes confuse auto exposure.
 You will get better scans by turning auto exposure off.
 I have a number of tips in a special section of this website dedicated to scanning certificates.

-Photographed images of certificates
+Photographs of certificates

 Photos are the second best way to send images.
-I greatly appreciate all photos sent to contribute information about descriptions, serial numbers, and dates.
+I appreciate all photos sent to contribute information about descriptions, serial numbers, and dates.
 Smartphone cameras are quick, handy, easy, and perfectly acceptable for that purpose.

-Here is what to do when making photographs of certificates:
+What to do when photographing certificates:

-• take certificates out of holders
+- take certificates out of holders

-• make sure serial numbers and dates are in focus
+- make sure serial numbers and dates are in focus

-Here is what to avoid when making photographs of certificates:
+What to avoid when photographing certificates:

-• you do NOT need to identify catalog numbers
+- NO need to identify catalog numbers

-• you do NOT need to put anything in your photographs for scale
+- NO need to put anything in your photographs for scale

-• you do NOT need to photograph backs, stubs, or coupons
+- NO need to photograph backs, stubs, or coupons

 Photocopied images of certificates